intmus/inttheory/_10-intro-part-writing/a1-voiceleadingerrors.md

 ### Conclusions

-To this point, everything that we have discussed has been based on a two-voice model, but to move into full diatonic harmony, we need to add inner voices and fully flesh out the harmonies.
+To this point, everything that we have discussed has been based on a two-voice model, but to move into full diatonic harmony, we need to add inner voices and fully support the harmonies.
 When doing this, there are certain rules that create better voice-leading and voicings when followed, but as with all stylistic guidelines, please note that these rules are generally strong suggestions rather than hard and fast rules.
 Good composers bend or break these rules if it better serves their ideas.

 #### Doubling

-When voicing triads in four-part harmony, at least one note must be doubled.
+When voicing triads **in four-part harmony**, at least one note must be doubled.

 1. Doubling the root is usually the ideal choice on root position chords and is almost always a reasonable option, regardless of inversion.
 2. Doubling the fifth is generally the second best option for triads, and it is often the best option for second inversion triads.